IBM/conditional-parallel-coordinates/README.md

 ### License
 Please note the source code is published under terms of GPL-3.
-Therefore, should you intend to include CPC in your projects, please make sure you openly publish your entire code base under the same conditions.
-This might not suite your commercial project, in which case you may kindly reach out to our legal staff at IBM Research.
+Therefore, should you intend to include CPC in your projects, please make sure you openly publish your entire code base under the same terms.
+This might not suite your commercial project, in which case you may kindly reach out to our legal staff at IBM Research to obtain a special license.

-Further note that CPC currently has **2** pending patents, which means you cannot simply implement the protected principle(s) of CPC yourself and use it in your commercial project without obtaining a license from IBM Research.
+Further note that CPC currently has **2** pending patents, which means you cannot simply implement the protected principle(s) of CPC yourself and use it in your projects without obtaining a license from IBM Research.

 ## Publications
 - Weidele, Daniel Karl I. "Conditional Parallel Coordinates."
 2019 IEEE Visualization Conference (VIS).
 IEEE, 2019.
-- Weidele, Daniel Karl I., et al. "AutoAIViz: Opening the Blackbox of Automated Artificial Intelligence with Conditional Parallel Coordinates." arXiv preprint arXiv:1912.06723 (2019).
+- Weidele, Daniel Karl I., et al. "AutoAIViz: Opening the Blackbox of Automated Artificial Intelligence with Conditional Parallel Coordinates."
+2020 ACM Intelligent User Interfaces (IUI).
+IUI, 2020.

 ## Users
 ### Default settings